Introduction

 Tchaikovsky, in a separate cell, engages in the same sort of thinking and also decides to confess.
 The conductor and Tchaikovsky would have had three-years rather than 10-year jail sentences if they had not falsely confessed, but the scenario was such that, individually, false confession was rational.
 Pursuit of their own self interests made each worse off.

-This situation is the standard prisoner’s dilemma and is represented in the above matrix.
-This first payoff in each cell refers to Tchaikovsky’s, and the second is the conductors.
-Examination of the payoffs shows that the joint profit maximizing strategy for both is (Cooperate-Cooperate).2 The assumption in this game is that both the parties decided their strategies independently.
-Let us assume both parties are allowed to consult each other before the interrogation.
+This situation is the standard prisoner's dilemma and is represented in the above matrix.
+This first payoff in each cell refers to Tchaikovsky's, and the second is the conductors.
+Examination of the payoffs shows that the joint profit maximizing strategy for both is (Cooperate-Cooperate).
+The assumption in this game is that both the parties decided their strategies independently.

 Price Leadership

 Price leadership is an alternative cooperative method used to avoid tough competition.
 Under this method, usually one firm sets a price and the other firms follow.
 It is quite popular in industries like cigarette industry.
 Here any firm in the oligopolistic market can act as a price leader.
 The firm, which is highly efficient, and having low cost can be a price leader or the firm, which is dominant in the market acts as a leader.
 Whatever the case may be, the firm, which sets the price, is the price leader.
-We have two forms of price leadership-Dominant price leadership and Barometric price leadership.
+We have two forms of price leadership:

 In dominant price leadership, the largest firm in the industry sets the price.
 If the small firms do not conform to the large firm, then the price war may take place due to which the small firms may not be able to survive in the market.
 It is more or less like a monopoly market structure.
 This can be seen in the airlines industry in India where the dominant firm Indian Airlines (IA) sets prices and the others Jet and Sahara follow the price changes of IA.